mrhussaink7/used-car-valuation/README.md

 ## Next Steps

 - #### Refine the Model with Carfax Data: Integrate Carfax data to gain a more accurate understanding of vehicle conditions and improve model predictions.
-- #### EGather Customer Reviews: Collect customer reviews to better understand different car models and enhance the model's insights.
+- #### Gather Customer Reviews: Collect customer reviews to better understand different car models and enhance the model's insights.
 - #### Deploy Basic Model on Website: Implement the basic model on our car section, allowing customers to see if a car is a good deal, bad deal, or fair deal as they navigate different listings.

 ## Repository Structure